 Freeze Soups, Sauces and Purées in Resealable Glass Jars

-Forget the plastic Tupperware and freeze foods directly in resealable glass jars – these you probably already have at home or can find cheap at any local supermarket.
+Forget the plastic Tupperware and freeze foods directly in resealable glass jars – you probably already some have at home, or you can find them cheap at any local supermarket.
 Mason or Ball jars work the best as they’re thick enough to withstand the cold and liquid expansion over time in the freezer.
-Other glass jars that may be thick enough to reuse are honey jars, pickles, and olives.
+Other glass jars that may be thick enough to reuse are jars for honey, pickles, and olives.
 Nonetheless, it may be a good idea to hold one up to a mason jar for comparison before freezing.

 An important rule for freezing foods: Instead of sealing the glass jar and sticking it directly in the freezer, leave the jar open in the freezer for a couple of hours and screw it shut later.
 Set a timer if you think you’ll forget.

 Utopia’s tip: Freezing food in glass jars is a great way to conserve seasonal produce for longer periods of time.
 Keep enjoying these even longer with our sustainable guide on how to reuse vegetable scraps.

 Freezing foods in glass jars is a breeze: Mason or Ball jars with metal screw-on tops are widely available.
 However, a lot of larger glass food storage containers on the market today feature plastic lids.
 If you can find them, we recommend meal prep or storage containers with silicone lids – these are comparatively more environmental friendly and do not contribute as much to the growing problem of plastic in the ocean as typical forms of plastic packaging.
 Tip: Many larger glass baking dishes are also freezer-safe.